SoftUni-Internal/interactive-content/EN/03-Polymorphism/01-Polymorphism.md

 We can overload a method by changing the parameter types, the count of parameters, or the order of the parameters.

-We can not have two methods with the same name and the same parameters, **the name of parameters does not matter**!
+We can not have two methods with the same name and the same parameters, **the name of parameters does not matter**.

-Let us see this simple example:
+Let us see this simple **example**:

 ``` java
 class Calculation {